Ernest Hemingway and Jack Kerouac: United By Parallel Road Trips

 Ernest Hemingway in 1928

 Hemingway enjoyed taking trips by train from Paris to Austria and Spain.
-But while a starving artist in Europe, he was never been able to afford his own car.
+But while a starving artist in Europe, he could not afford a car.

 Hemingway and his wife, Pauline Pfeiffer, landed in Key West, Florida to take delivery of the car.
 The Hemingways fell in love with the town and would live there until 1938.